Cleveland's Baseball Team Goes From 'Indians' to 'Guardians'

 Cleveland's Major League Baseball team will have a new name after this season: The Cleveland Guardians.

-The name change process started internally in June, 2020, with a statement acknowledging the importance of taking a leadership role in uniting our community.
-In a statement, officials say they conducted an extensive multi-phase process to learn how the team name "Indians" -- in-place since 1915 -- impacted different constituencies and "intersected with our organizational values."
+The name change process started in June, 2020, with a statement acknowledging the importance of taking a leadership role in uniting the Northeast Ohio community.
+Team officials say they conducted an extensive multi-phase process to learn how the team name "Indians" -- in-place since 1915 -- impacted different constituencies and "intersected with our organizational values."
 A public statement came in December.
 A month later – based on trademark filings -- WKSU analyzed some of the proposed team names including “Spiders,” an homage to the name of a local ballclub in the 1800’s.

 The decision comes after going through about 1,200 potential names and 100+ hours of brainstorming sessions.